Nic30/hdlConvertorAst/README.md

 ### List of selected unique features of this library
-* single straight forward universal AST for all languages, wide spectrum of import/export languages
+* single straightforward universal AST for all languages, wide spectrum of import/export languages
 * automatic parenthesis resolution in expressions based on operator priority/associativity
 * clever white-spaces, constant and expression formating
 * comments preserved as doc of objects